Table of Contents

 Let’s say you have a brilliant product idea to sell on Amazon, but you cannot find a good supplier source.

-(1) Research for suitable Alibaba suppliers (i.e location, price range, shipping, etc.)
+Step 1: Look for suitable Alibaba suppliers (i.e. location, price range, shipping, etc.)

-Despite the simple process, there are some factors you must take into account before utilizing this practice, such as:
+Despite the simple process, there are some factors you must take into account before utilizing this practice: cost, communication, and licensing compliance.

 Although there is no licensing compliance by the US Customs and Border Protection, some agencies such as the US Department of Agriculture, or the US Food and Drug Administration, might require a permit, or other certification if you are importing products from China to the US.